einskog/master_thesis/README.md

-# Code for the my Master thesis
+# Code for my Master thesis